rolandalla/laravel-theme-manager/README.md

 ## Publish Configuration

-You may also need to publish package's config file to your project.
-In order to do it, run the following command from your terminal.

-	php artisan vendor:publish --provider="Roland\Theme\ThemeServiceProvider"

-##Configuration
 Much of the package comes preconfigured, so that you can start building your API right away after you installed.
 You can either use `.env` file or `config/themes.php` to configure most of the package.

 You also can publish the configuration file with the following Artisan command: